-We run two types of gravel bike trips: Lodge-Based Gravel Bike Holidays and the point-to-point Sierra Nevada Gravel Bike Tour.
-On both, you’ll discover the kind of deserted backroads that gravel bikers dream about; with stunning views, pretty villages and all the details taken care of for you.
-Come and find out why Sierra Nevada is gravel’s best kept secret.
+Discover the kind of deserted backroads that gravel bikers dream about; with stunning views, pretty villages and all the details taken care of for you.
+Come and find out why Andalucía is gravel’s best kept secret.

 Your routes will include spectacular wilderness passes, magical forest roads, beautiful valleys and traditional villages.
 There will be demanding climbs and exhilarating descents.
 You’ll pass through a variety of micro-climates on the way.
-The average day is about 50km in length, with 1000m of climbing and descending.
+The average day is about 50km to 60km, with 1000m to 2000m of climbing.
+We can adjust these, if you would prefer a more or less challenging trip.
 Being centre-based, unlike a point-to-point bike trip, you’re not under time pressure to get to the next place and you don’t have to unpack and pack more than once!

 The surfaces range from fine to chunky gravel and some tarmac/asphalt.
-We recommend a gravel bike with 40mm tyres.
-A good alternative is a hardtail mountain bike, with or without drop bars, and short-travel fork.
+We recommend a gravel bike with at least 40mm tyres.
+A good alternative is a hardtail mountain bike.

 Itinerary